 Review of MyHeritage Cost

 You can upload your DNA data to My Heritage for free.
 This will enable you to match with your relatives.
 Additional features including the chromosome browser and ethnicity estimate are available for an extra fee.

-The usual cost of the DNA testing option is $79, although with MyHeritage discount codes and during sales the cost can be as low as $39, lower than many other services.
+The usual cost of the DNA testing option is $79, although with MyHeritage discount codes and during sales the cost has been as low as $39, lower than many other services.

 A subscription to access all of My Heritage’s services cost $299/year, although some features can be purchased separately.
 Access to searchable historical records costs $189/year.
 An expanded family tree subscription costs $129/year.

 The MyHeritage DNA Health kit can be purchased for $199, but is also often.
 In addition to health, the kit includes all of the ancestry reporting.

 Review of MyHeritage data privacy

 Let’s review My Heritage privacy.
 Personal information is collected to provide their services.
 It is used to calculate relationships between relatives, process payments, test DNA samples, analyze raw DNA, and provide DNA reports.
 Information is used for internal business purposes.
 You can also consent to your data to be used for research to make scientific discoveries.